 The following government organisations with an operational presence in public places or who provide a service to assist homeless people have endorsed the protocol:

 - Aboriginal Affairs

 Each of the above organisations will implement the protocol within its own organisation and will determine how it should be used by all relevant staff, including contract staff such as security officers.
 Feedback/complaints about the application of the protocol will be managed through existing complaints mechanisms.

 Local councils have been advised of the protocol to inform their responses.

 Review of the protocol

 This protocol will be reviewed every two years from the date of its publication, October 2012.

-For further information visit the FACS Housing or contact Homelessness Policy and Programs:
+For further information visit the DCJ Housing or contact Homelessness Policy and Programs:

 Manager, Homelessness Policy and Programs